odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 ), false));
 ```

 To start the validation use the `assert` method.
-There are other methods as well.

 ```php
 $validator->assert($formData);